Alchemy Branding Studio

 Wouldn't it be delightful if we could all work in stress-free environments?

-Once, I pulled on a doggy toy so hard while playing my FAVE game tug ‘o’ war, that I took one of our animators on a little ride around the office on their wheely chair.
+Once, I pulled on a doggy toy so hard while playing my FAVE game tug-o-war that I took one of our animators on a little ride around the office on their wheely chair.
 Oh, how they laughed.
 That felt great.

 I'm so great.

-I’m very sensitive, y’know.
+I'm sensitive, you know.

 Paws for productivity